 Prior to the pandemic, China was the world’s largest source market of outbound tourists, reaching almost 155 million, who travelled to almost every corner of the world.
 South Korea and Japan also ranked highly.

 As regional travel resumes, so will mobile roaming, including 5G.
 To support this, operators must ready their businesses for the anticipated upsurge in demand.
 Once a user has experienced ultrafast line-speeds and instantaneous access to apps and content, they will expect the same quality of service, wherever they are.
-Whether pottering about the garden at home, or exploring the hutongs of Beijing, or nightlife of Tokyo, they’ll expect operators to deliver.
+Whether pottering about the garden at home, or exploring the hutongs of Beijing, or nightlife of Tokyo, they’ll expect operators to deliver faster than 4G.

 Asia’s manufacturing sector is moving quickly to embrace Industry 4.0 technologies, encompassing intelligent manufacturing, network-based collaboration and personalized customization.

 In late January, China’s Ministry of Industry and Information Technology (MIIT) unveiled its new Industry 4.0 action plan for the three years to the end of 2023.
 This incorporated the construction of 30 5G factories, plus a big data centre for the industrial internet of things (IoT), and three to five industrial internet platforms with international influence.